StateSmith/StateSmith/docs/advanced/csx/index.md

 # Using StateSmith in CSX and apps

-You can use the StateSmith library from within any dotnet program, including CSX files.
+You can use the StateSmith library from within any dotnet program, including dotnet CSX files.

 ## Generating code from CSX